-SET AUDIT /SECRECY /ALARM

-- Requires SECURITY privilege. - The /SECRECY qualifier cannot be used with the /ALARM qualifier. - The /SECRECY qualifier must be used with the /CATEGORY or /LEVEL qualifiers (or both). - The /SECRECY qualifier requires the use of either /ENABLE or /DISABLE qualifiers.

-The /SECRECY qualifier, if specified, must be given without any value.
+FORMAT SET AUDIT /SECRECY /ALARM restrictions Requires SECURITY privilege.
+The /SECRECY qualifier cannot be used with the /INTEGRITY qualifier.
+The /SECRECY qualifier cannot be used with the /ALARM qualifier.
+The /SECRECY qualifier must be used with the /CATEGORY or /LEVEL qualifiers (or both).
+The /SECRECY qualifier requires the use of either /ENABLE or /DISABLE qualifiers.
+PARAMETERS none DESCRIPTION The /SECRECY qualifier, if specified, must be given without any value.
 The /SECRECY qualifier, mandatory for controlling auditing by classification, is incompatible with the /ALARM qualifier, which is required on the standard VMS SET AUDIT command.
 These two qualifiers are mutually exclusive.
 The /ENABLE or /DISABLE qualifier is also required.
-When used with /SECRECY, the event types FILE_ACCESS, PRINTED_FILE, CHANGE_CLASS, and LABEL_BYPASS are allowed, together with the event classes SUCCESS and FAILURE.
-When used with /ALARM, all the normal VMS event types may be used, and, in addition, the keywords DOWNGRADE and UPGRADE are available with event type FILE_ACCESS.
+When used with SECRECY, the event types FILE\ACCESS, PRINTED\FILE, CHANGE\ CLASS, and LABEL\BYPASS are allowed, together with the event classes SUCCESS and FAILURE.
+When used with /ALARM, all the normal VMS event types may be used, and, in addition, the keywords DOWNGRADE and UPGRADE are available with event type FILE\ACCESS.
 The result of the SET AUDIT command can be displayed using the DCL command SHOW AUDIT.
 Note: SET AUDIT/SECRECY does not replace the SET AUDIT/ALARM command, but supplements it, allowing auditing by classification.

-/SECRECY
+SECRECY